Michellecueva/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+Answer: edgar.name will now have the value of Jason.
+                jason.name will also have the value of Jason.
+                This is because class is a reference type so it stores memory in the same place.
+It does not create a unique copy so when you change the value of a property it changes that value for all the instances sharing that property.

 ## Question 4